 Recycling is now something of a necessity for homeowners, businesses and commercial organisations across Britain.
-Reducing the levels of waste we produce is an important part of working to protect the environment in the long term, and key to this is the process of recycling.
-Through increasing rates of recycling, we can decrease the levels of waste we send to landfill, thus reducing the negative environmental impact of landfill waste on the environment.
+Reducing the levels of waste we produce is an important part of working to protect the environment in the long term, and a key to this is the process of recycling.
+Through increasing rates of recycling, we can decrease the levels of waste we send to landfill and save costs on waste collections and waste management, thus reducing the negative environmental impact of landfill waste on the environment.

 The latest recycling figures show that the UK recycles 17.7% of its waste overall.